What a beauty!

 -It is very, very hot.
 While there is a lovely small shade structure over the sand table, the rest of the playground is in full sun.

 -A gently-sloped wheelchair-accessible path leads up to the Kirkland arena where there are bathrooms and water fountains, but it was locked (because of COVID-19.)
+The city has installed two porta-potties instead.
+One is wheelchair-accessible and one has a baby changing table!

 -There is tons of easy parking in two large lots.